lhaake/unit4-proj-frontend/project_worksheet.md

 | Tuesday, November 24 |
 |---|
-1. CRUD --> Create, Update, Delete - Complete
+1. Added and Tested CRUD Functionality --> Create, Update, Delete
 	- Edit a workout
 	- Delete a workout
+2. Log in / Sign Up Messages -> Error and Confirmation
+  - When Logged In change the nav ?
+3. Form Validation - Server Side
-2. Atomize - icons for edit and delete
+4. React-icons for edit and delete
-3. Workout Form
+5. Workout Form
-	- Need to think about the units entered
-	- Time: minutes?
+	- Time: minutes
-	- Distance: miles?
+	- Distance: miles
 	- Favorites
 	- JS Date - format to read Tues, Nov 24, 2020
 	- Exertion: slider
+	- Verification - if a number is not entered

 Next up:
 - Style the Form - dropdown, hidden fields, slider for exertion, favorite (icon), units entered
-- CRUD --> Create, Update, Delete
-	- Edit a workout
-	- Delete a workout
 - Error message on screen when Logging In - Invalid Username or Password
 - Message confirming you have signed in - created an Account
 - Message confirming you are logged in